Jozdlm/personal-gallery/README.md

 2. **Set up a local web server**: You can use web server software like XAMPP or MAMP.
 Configure it to run PHP.

-3. **Database Setup**: Create a MySQL database and define the required table using the following SQL code:
+3. **Database Setup**: Create a MySQL database and define the required tables using the following SQL code:

    ```sql
    CREATE TABLE photos (